 What is Fundamental Research?

-Fundamental Research is a method of valuing securities based on the growth prospects and attractiveness of the underlying business.
-It involves analyzing the financials, competitive advantages of the business, quality of the management and the competitive environment it operates in, among other factors.
+Fundamental Research is a method of gaining actionable insights into companies and valuing their stock prices based not on the historical price movements but on the growth prospects of the underlying business.
+It involves analysing the financials, competitive advantages of the business, quality of the management and the competitive environment it operates in, among other factors.

-The theory of fundamental research revolves around the fact that the market price of an asset may deviate from its fair value in the short term due to extraneous factors such as investor sentiment or market trends, but will tend to move towards its real or intrinsic value’ over the long term.
+The theory of fundamental research revolves around the fact that the market price of an asset may deviate from its fair value in the short term due to extraneous factors such as investor sentiment or market trends but will tend to move towards its real or intrinsic value over the long term based on the fundamental quality of the business model and its execution.

-What are the factors that analysts look for while analyzing a company?
+What are the factors that analysts look for while analysing the fundamentals of a company?

 Fundamental analysts believe that a firm’s fundamental factors are all reflected in the financial statements and are the true indicators of its earning potential and thereby, the future valuation of the securities.
 Some of the factors analysts may look at are-

-- Competitive advantage of the company and ability to gain market share
+Competitive advantage of the company and ability to gain and sustain market share –

 What is the significance of valuation in Fundamental research?